Instrumentation Technology, Enhanced Skills Certificate

 Computer control in the processing industry provides a platform for more sophisticated control strategies and requires connecting intelligent devices together through various networking systems and protocols.

 Key facilities of the Instrumentation Technology program at San Jacinto College are equipped with both pneumatic and analog electronic lab control.
-We also have a 10-station Allen Bradley (AB Compact Logix) Programmable Logic Controller (PLC) lab and a 10-station Emerson Process Management DeltaV™ Distributed Control System (DCS) lab with 10 fully operational flowing process instrumented stations.
+We also have a 10-station Allen Bradley (AB Compact Logix) Programmable Logic Controller (PLC) lab and a 10-station Emerson Process Management DeltaV™ Distributed Control System (DCS) lab with ten fully operational flowing process instrumented stations.
 In addition, we have access to a full-sized functioning distillation (propylene glycol and water separation) unit to explore maintenance issues and control strategies.

 Our primary focus is in providing the local processing industry with solid, trainable entry-level technicians.
 However, our students will have the latitude of working in other related areas such as oil exploration and production, municipal water treatment facilities for cross-country pipeline companies, electrical power plants, and in manufacturer field technician positions.

 Enhanced Skills Certificate

-The College designed the Enhanced Skills Certificate in Instrumentation Technology for students who have completed the Instrumentation Technology Associate of Applied Science (AAS) degree.
+The College designed the Enhanced Skills Certificate (ESC) in Instrumentation Technology for students who have completed the Instrumentation Technology Associate of Applied Science (AAS) degree.
+Acquiring the ESC will make the student more marketable and well rounded for a career in Instrumentation Technology and/or Analytical Instrumentation.

 Plan of Study

 Students may see the Instrumentation Technology, Associate of Applied Science page for more information.